You can’t beat the simple pleasure of enjoying a pint on the waterfront and here’s where you can do it around Leeds…

 The Navigation Inn

 Sowerby Bridge is one of those picturesque little villages that straddles the River Calder, and it’s got the perfect pub to watch the day flow by.
-The Navigation Inn is at the top of Chapel Lane, on the north bank, and they serve up a slew of real ales from breweries like Slightly Foxed, Elland and Black Sheep, as well as lagers, wines and spirits.
+The Navigation Inn is at the top of Chapel Lane, on the north bank, and they serve up a slew of real ales from breweries like Oakham, Theakston and Osset, as well as lagers, wines and spirits.
 They also have an extensive menu of pub classics, but whether you’re eating, drinking or both, be sure to make the most of the stunning view of the Calder.

 The Navigation Inn, Chapel Lane, Sowerby Bridge, West Yorkshire, HX6 3LF.

-Calan’s Micropub is a pub with a difference.
-They serve up to five real ales at any one time, as well as craft cider and wine that can be enjoyed in their petite outdoor space that overlooks the River Calder.
-But that’s not what makes it special – this is a pub that has no music, no TV, no lager, no shots and spirits, so you can enjoy your ale with people who appreciate it as much as you do, in a relaxed, uncomplicated space.
+This is one for real ale fans.
+The Pub serve up to six cask ales at any one time, as well as craft cider, wine and spirits, that can be enjoyed in their petite outdoor space that overlooks the River Calder.
+But that’s not what makes it special – this is a pub that has no music, no TV and no shots, so you can enjoy your ale with people who appreciate it as much as you do, in a relaxed, uncomplicated space.

 The King’s Arms